 The first thing most people usually reach for these days is an electronic device like a phone or tablet.
 Either that or the tendency is to turn on the TV.
 This is possibly the worst thing you can do as these activities stimulate your brain, helping to keep you awake longer.
 Your best bet is to read a book.
 Your brain waves function on a different level allowing you to ease back into sleep quicker.

-No-Jet-Lag is a homeopathic remedy (vegan and not tested on animals) which has been known for being incredibly beneficial in preventing jet lag.
-There are currently no reported negative effects from using No-Jet-Lag, most likely due to its low doses of the ingredients including: Leopard’s Bane, Daisy, Wild Chamomile, Ipecac and Clubmoss.
+No-Jet-Lag is a homeopathic remedy (vegan and not tested on animals) that has been known for being incredibly beneficial in preventing jet lag.
+There are currently no reported negative effects from using No-Jet-Lag, most likely due to its low doses of the ingredients including: Leopard’s Bane, Daisy, Wild Chamomile, Ipecac, and Clubmoss.
 They advise chewing a single tablet just about every time your plane takes off and every time it lands.

 Melatonin is a naturally occurring hormone that is thought to regulate sleep that has become a widespread jet lag remedy, however, it should only be taken in small doses (less than 5 mg) and for just the first 2-3 nights.
 Your brain’s manufacturing of melatonin gets thrown out of whack when you travel.
-When you take larger doses or get it for an extended time period of time you could possibly are afflicted by uncomfortable side effects this kind of as vivid dreams and nightmares.
-Availability of melatonin can vary from country to country.
+When you take larger doses or get it for an extended time period of time you could possibly are afflicted by uncomfortable side effects this kind as vivid dreams and nightmares.
+The availability of melatonin can vary from country to country.
 In the USA it’s classed as a dietary supplement yet more restrictive in Australia where a prescription is required.